 After the school is operational, the school community (parents and staff) selects members to serve on the school's governing Board of Directors.
 According to Minnesota law, at the end of its third year of operation, a charter school must have a fully elected Board.
-For additional information about charter schools, visit the websites of these organizations: Center for School Change and Minnesota Association of Charter Schools.
+For additional information about charter schools, visit the websites of these organizations: Center for School Change (link opens in a new tab) and Minnesota Association of Charter Schools (link opens in a new tab).